The Go 1.12+ runtime is the software stack responsible for installing your web service's code and its dependencies and running your service.

 The Go 1.12+ runtime for App Engine in the standard environment is

 declared in the

-For example, your application might be deployed at Go 1.13.1 and be automatically updated to version 1.13.2 at a later deployment, but it will not be automatically updated to Go 1.14.
+For example, your application might be deployed at the minor version Go 1.13.1 and be automatically updated to version 1.13.2 at a later deployment, but it will not be automatically updated to the major version Go 1.14.